 Assessing and Managing Pressure-Related Risks: They evaluate the risks associated with diving and hyperbaric chamber operations, providing expertise in preventing disease and injury in these environments.

-Evaluating Fitness for Diving: They assess the health of individuals to determine their fitness for activities in high-pressure environments.
+Evaluating Fitness for Diving: They assess an individual’s health to determine their fitness for activities in high-pressure environments.

 Research and Consultation: They participate in research on the effects of pressure on the human body and serve as consultants on hyperbaric chamber operations and other aspects of the specialty.